kashifansaricodes/OCR-VLM-Based-Vision-Guided-Navigation/README.md

 - **Functionality**:
   - Text detection and recognition from robot camera images
   - High-accuracy text extraction with confidence scoring

+### *Enhancements:*

+YOLO11n: Object detection engine for identifying sign boards in the images and feeding the croped portion of the sign boards.
+SORT: Simple Online and Realtime Tracking algorithm for tracking detected sign boards across different frames.

+*(This mitigates the issue with OCR reading incorrect (distant) signs and being applied to only the sign board instead the whole picture)*

 ### 2. `vlm_pkg`
 Integrates the MobileVLM Vision-Language Model with the robotic system.